 Basic financial assets, including trade and other receivables, cash and bank balances, and loans to fellow group companies, are initially recognised at transaction price, unless the arrangement constitutes a financing transaction, where the transaction is measured at the present value of the future receipts discounted at a market rate of interest.
-Such assets are subsequently carried at amortised cost using the effective interest method.
+Such assets are subsequently carried at amortised cost using the effective interest method, less any impairment losses.